0x1d00ffff/0xbtc-discord-price-bot/README.md

    to explicitly check for this.

 ##### Todo:
- - in !status switch "last updated..." formatting to use seconds_to_n_time_ago
  - at some level, wrap handle_global_command and handle_global_command in try blocks which call logging.exception to report unexpected exceptions in command handlers